maks-ivanov/coinworth/README.md

 set a correct scale for time

-do something with the labels
+do something with the labels (X axis temporarily disabled)

 **DONE** replace Bitstamp queries with database queries